The Parts and Plans of Medicare

 Medigap Plan B is Different Than Medicare Part B

 Medicare supplement Plan B is an insurance plan to offset the gaps left in Medicare coverage.
 Medicare Part B is one of the four parts of Medicare and covers your outpatient medical services.
 You must have Medicare Part A and Part B in order to have a Plan B (or any other Medigap Plan) to help pay for the gaps in coverage with having Medicare alone.

 Medigap Plan C

 Medicare Supplement Plan C covers almost all of the gaps in Medicare as you can see in the chart above.
 The only item it does not cover it the Part B Excess Charges.
-Plan C accounted for 10% of all Medigap plans in force in 2014.
+Plan C accounted for 6% of all Medigap plans in force in 2017; down from 10% of all Medigap plans in force in 2014.

 Excess charges are surcharges that your doctor can charge above and beyond what Medicare will reimburse.
 They are limited to 15% above Medicare’s assigned pricing structure.
 Medicare has an assigned cost and a code for everything your doctor can possibly bill you for.
 The vast majority of doctors do not charge excess charges, but occasionally they do.
 If this concerns you, the Medigap Plan F might be a better choice for you.

 Medigap Plan C is Different Than Medicare Part C